SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 1721
 iex> rest
 [366, 299, 675, 1456]
+iex> tail
+[1721, 366, 299, 675, 1456]
 ```

 In this way, we can establish a variable, `first`, set equal to the first list element, and another variable, `second`, bound to the value of the second list element.

-Then, we can check if the sum of these two numbers equals 2020.
+Then, we can check if the sum of these two numbers equals `2020`.
 If so, great!
 We're done.

-If _not_, we can re-construct a new list using the _same_ first element, and the list remainder stored in `rest`, cutting out the second element entirely.
+If _not_, we can construct a new list using the _same_ first element, and the list remainder stored in `rest`, cutting out the second element entirely.

 Like this: